opalj/opal/DEVELOPING_OPAL/tools/src/main/resources/org/opalj/hermes/queries/JavaCryptoArchitectureUsage.markdown

 # Usage of the Java Crypto Architecture (JCA)

 Extracts the information about the usage of the core classes and interfaces of the Java Crypto Architecture.
-The classes have been selected according to the official JCA reference guide.
-[JCA Reference Guide][1]
+The classes have been selected according to the official [JCA Reference Guide][1].

 The analysis checks in particular for constructor calls or the `getInstance` method of a given class/interface.